 Utility tokens are usually issued via initial coin offerings (ICOs) in which buyers sign up and purchase utility tokens for an agreed-upon amount, which is usually less than US$1 per token.
 ICOs can be conducted in a number of ways, but one of the more common methods is to send cryptocurrency (usually ETH) to a smart-contract address.
 Once the token sale period is over, that smart contract then sends back the newly minted utility tokens in return.

-Another way of issuing utility tokens is to airdrop them to existing cryptocurrency holders at random, in the anticipation users will take up the use of the associated network because they now own the token.
+Another way of issuing utility tokens is to airdrop them to existing cryptocurrency holders at random, in the anticipation that users will take up the use of the associated network because they now own the token.

 Security tokens on the other hand exist in a much more tightly regulated world than ICOs and airdrops.

-As outlined above, a security token is a tokenised version of a real-world asset or security that can exist outside of the blockchain.
+As outlined above, a security token is a tokenized version of a real-world asset or security that can exist outside of the blockchain.
 This could be a share in an investment portfolio, a single Amazon stock or a gram of gold.
 Securities have strict laws which accompany their sale and trade, whereas assets are usually a bit more fluid.

 Stephane De Baets of Elevated Returns discussing the Aspen Coin STO